8 Rules to Follow If You Have Sensitive Teeth

 Avoid acidic foods and drinks

 If you experience tooth sensitivity, you’re probably well aware that certain hot, cold, and sweet foods can send your teeth reeling from pain.
 The simplest way to minimize it is to avoid eating very hot and cold foods, sweets, and products that are highly acidic—such as soda and citrus fruits.
 Dr. Harms especially warns against chewing on things that are both cold and crunchy, like ice.
 The dramatic change in temperature combined with the toughness of the ice increases your risk of cracking a tooth, which would heighten your sensitivity even more.
+Drinking warm water may also help alleviate sensitivity discomfort.
 Here are 10 secrets for keeping your teeth white and healthy.

 If your pain persists, talk to your dentist

 Persistent pain and sensitivity, especially if it’s concentrated on one tooth, is often a sign that something more serious is going on in your mouth.
 If using hyper-sensitivity toothpaste, cutting back on acidic foods, and using a softer toothbrush and a lighter touch don’t seem to be wiping out any of the pain, make sure to mention your tooth sensitivity to your dentist at your next visit.
 Hyper-sensitivity that can’t be cured with these simple tricks may be caused by a crack in the tooth, a damaged nerve, an infection, or a range of other complications.
 Fortunately, your dentist should be able to address these issues with fillings, fluoride varnishes, and other treatments, relieving you of your nagging toothache.
 In the meantime, try one of these home remedies for a toothache.

 - Kim Harms, DDS, spokesperson, American Dental Association.